sous-chefs/java/documentation/resources/openjdk_pkg_install.md

 ## Examples

-To install OpenJDK 11 and set it as the default Java
+To install OpenJDK 11 and set it as the default Java:

 ```ruby
 openjdk_pkg_install '11'
 ```

-To install OpenJDK 11 and set it as second highest priority
+To install OpenJDK 11 and set it as second highest priority:

 ```ruby
 openjdk_pkg_install '11' do